sjsrey/ors/ors.md

 As should be clear in what follows, the thrust of my argument is that the verb and exclamation point interpretations are the correct ones.
 Indeed my purpose in this talk is to situate regional science within the paradigm of open science by arguing that our future should be linked to open data, open modeling, open software, open collaboration, open publication, open funding and open education. open science opportunities related to [1] technology-driven developments to address big data challenges, [2] crowd powered / citizen science; [3] educational developments

-In order to do so I first outline what exactly constitutes open science and culture and the opportunities they may afford us.
-This is followed by an examination of a number of challenges standing before us that are responsibile for the gap between potential and reality.
+In order to do so I first outline what exactly constitutes open science and culture.
+This is followed by a more detailed examination of each of the components of open science and the extent to which they are operative in regional science with specific attention given to cases where there is a gap between potential and the opportunities they may afford us.
 I close the talk with some thoughts about the likely future for open regional science.

 Start by defining terms.
 Since I've already declared my choice of xx for